This content has been archived. It may no longer be relevant

 Travelling to Las Vegas from the UK

-If you’re willing to book flights and accomodation together, nine times out of ten I find Expedia.co.uk to be the cheapest option overall.
+If you’re willing to book flights and accommodation together, nine times out of ten I find Expedia.co.uk to be the cheapest option overall.
 Obviously if you want it all done for you, you can try a holiday company like Virgin Holidays and add in extra stops too.
-I always try Last Minute and Hotels.com too as a comparison, and check that flights aren’t available cheaper using SkyScanner.
+I always try Trivago too as a comparison, and check that flights aren’t available cheaper using SkyScanner.
 If you’re booking the two separately, most hotels offer great rates direct, so follow your favourites on Twitter, sign up for their mailing list and check out their facebook page for good deals and freebies like meal credits or show tickets.
 Be aware of any charges you may incur for booking in dollars though – some credit cards will add a fairly large fee for foreign transactions.
+Plus most hotels add a circa-$25 “resort fee” per night when you arrive (though playing the “polite but clueless British person” card can sometimes get this waived.

 You can fly to Vegas a number of ways through various transport hubs.
-I usually end up booking an indirect flight from a US airline with one connection (Dallas / Chicago / Atlanta) which saves at least a couple of hundred quid compared to the dream – direct flights with Virgin Atlantic.
-Just be sure that if you book an indirect flight you have adequate time to make your connection.
+I’ve done both direct and indirect flights depending on cashflow.
+Be sure that if you book an indirect flight you have adequate time to make your connection.
 On your first entry point into the USA (your connection airport) you’ll need to collect your bags and clear immigration with them before you drop them back off and go to the gate for the Vegas connection.
-One flight I looked at this year had a 40 min connection time – I can tell you from experience that this is not enough time, and even if you make the flight, your bags probably won’t.
+One flight I looked at this year had a 40 min connection time – I can tell you from experience that this is not enough time to run through a big US hub like Chicago O’Hare!

 You can also connect in Europe or Canada, but be aware this may mean you may have to clear immigration twice, once as you connect and again when you get to Vegas.
 This all adds time to your already long journey of 12 – 16 hours.